Youth activism: The Philippines

 Youth activism has had a long history in the Philippines.
 The original founding members of the Katipunan as well as the Propaganda Movement consisted of youths.
-The country's national hero, Jose Rizal was martyred at the ripe age of 35.
+The country's national hero, Jose Rizal was martyred aged 35.
 In 1964, aiming to continue the revolutionary tradition of the Katipunan, the Kabataang Makabayan was formed against the Marcos regime.
 It became an underground organization in 1972 after the declaration of Martial Law but continues to organize in this manner.
 Other organizations campaigned against the Martial Law as well, such as League of Filipino Students, National Union of Students of the Philippines, Student Christian Movement of the Philippines, and College Editors Guild of the Philippines.
 In 1960, the SCMP was formed, rallying thousands of church youth against the Marcos regime.
 The LFS was formed on September 11, 1977, as an alliance against tuition fee increases.
 Eventually it became a mass organization of students campaigning against the fascist dictatorship.
 Around the 60s, the NUSP dominated the scene of student activism and aided in the various student council mobilizations across the country.
 In 1997, leaders from these organizations would eventually form ANAKBAYAN, a comprehensive mass organization of the Filipino youth, turning to combine both organizing students and community youth.

 Known youth groups currently in operation are Liberal Youth, Kabataan Partylist, Akbayan Youth, and Youth Reform Movement Philippines.